mjbradvica/personal-website-articles/2022/mimicking-use-computed-in-react.md

 }, [first, last])
 ```

-In React we need to create both a state variable, then update this variable via a useEffect hook.
-In many cases, this is necessary if we have to update the variable at a later time.
-Since this use case is a pure function, we only need the result of the function.
+In React, we need to create a state variable, then update this variable via a useEffect hook.
+In many cases, this is necessary if we must update the variable at a later time.
+Since this use case is a pure function, we need only the result of the function.
 Creating our own version of the computed function would allow us to inline our code and keep the result pure.

 ## useComputed Hook